vjayaramrh/cp4na/ibm_orchestrator/README.md

-This directory contains the yaml files to deploy
+This directory contains the yaml files to deploy:

 	a) the IBM CP4NA operator

 	b) create an instance of the operator

 	c) edit the orchestration subscription from Automatic to Manual

 Steps to create orchestration instance